gg2001/tokyoclinics/CONTRIBUTING.md

 # Clinics Contributing

+## We encourage contributions.
+Here are some ways you can do it:

 ```
  _______ _______ _      _______________________________         __________________       _______
 (  ____ (  ___  | (    /\__   __(  ____ )__   __(  ___ \|\     /\__   __|__   __( (    /(  ____ \